akazachk/vpc/README.md

 ## Dependencies

 The code is tested with `Cbc 2.9`, which can be obtained via the script `install_coin.sh` in the `scripts` directory.
+The script will actually download `Cbc 2.10`.
+My experience is that this latest version (actually, in some revision after 2352, which is the last one I tested), has unstable performance.
+I have not yet tracked down the precise reason; see the related open issue.

 ## Compilation